VoliJS/NestedReact/README.md

 - New Model definition will be created, using `attributes` as Model.defaults.
 - If Model property is specified, it will be used as base model and extended.
 - `attributes` property from mixins will be properly merged.
+- if you're using Backbone.NestedTypes models, it's far superior to react state in every aspect.
+It handles updates much faster, it detects nested elements changes, and it has type specs for state elements in a way like react's propTypes.

 ## Passing Backbone objects as React components props
 ```javscript